 Media Training & Channel Black

-Building narrative power for a more inclusive and democratic society means telling complete stories that lead to complete interventions and solutions.
-To do this, we must build narrative power and change policies and practices to center on the needs of the many instead of the needs of an elite few.
+Building narrative power for a more inclusive and democratic society requires telling holistic stories that lead to comprehensive interventions and solutions.
+This means shifting the focus of policies and practices to center on the needs of the many rather than serving the interests of an elite few.
+Effective messaging goes beyond simply delivering information; it requires combining logic, data, values, and storytelling to clearly articulate the problem, solution, and a call to action.

-To help close a gap in access to progressive media training for Black organizers and impacted communities, I developed Channel Black in 2016, a tailored media training curriculum that prepares progressive spokespeople to make critical, real-time interventions through the media.
+To address the gap in access to progressive media training for Black organizers and impacted communities, I developed *Channel Black* in 2016.
+This program is a tailored media training curriculum designed to equip progressive spokespeople with the skills to make real-time, critical interventions through the media.
+Channel Black focuses on developing strategy, intervention, and spokesperson skills by drawing from everyday social movement leaders' lived experiences and cultural nuances.

-Channel Black is a storytelling and media training program that develops everyday social movement leaders' strategy, intervention, and spokesperson skills.
-By taking into account everyday social movement leaders' experiences and cultural nuances, Channel Black offers a one-of-a-kind intersectional training experience.
-By tailoring this program to meet the needs of emergent spokespeople and tapping into the robust lived experiences and deep knowledge of social movement leaders and impacted community members, we can weaken harmful narratives and share our stories.
-Channel Black democratizes how we make meaning of our world: by changing the story and the storyteller.
+By tailoring this program to meet the needs of emerging spokespeople and tapping into the deep knowledge of social movement leaders and impacted community members, Channel Black works to dismantle harmful narratives and amplify marginalized voices.
+The program democratizes how we make meaning of the world by changing the story and the storytellers.

 Professor and narrative researcher Ken Plummer reminds us that “out of deep conditions of domination and exclusion, people create their own insights, understandings, knowledge, and narratives,” which are fundamental to the fight for the interests and self-determination of future generations.